 Focused on the ecology and management of biological invasions, with an emphasis on understanding the introduction, establishment, spread and impact stages of the invasion process.
 Students will identify the causes and impacts of biological invasions, as well as management strategies for preventing new invasions and mitigating impacts of established invaders in freshwater, marine, and terrestrial ecosystems.
 No special equipment will be required, and any optional, weekend field trips will occur on campus.
 Prerequisite: NRES 219 or similar introductory course in ecology.

 Individual research, special problems, thesis, development and/or design work under the direction of the Honors advisor.
-May be repeated in the same or subsequent terms.
-No more than 12 hours of special problems, research, thesis and/or individual studies may be counted toward degree.
-Prerequisite: Junior standing, admission to the ACES Honors Program, and consent of instructor.
+May be repeated in the same or separate terms to a maximum of 12 hours.
+Credit is not given for more than 12 hours of special problems, research, thesis and/or individual studies may be counted toward degree.
+Prerequisite: This course is restricted to students who have junior or senior standing, admission to the ACES Honors Program, and consent of instructor.

 Precipitation, evapotranspiration, stream flow, and other aspects of the hydrologic cycle are studied in a watershed context.
 Measurement techniques, statistical analyses of hydrologic data, and simulation modeling are discussed.
 Case studies that quantify water movement in specific watersheds are used to integrate course topics.
 Same as GEOG 401.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CHEM 102, completion of the Quantitative Reasoning I requirement, and completion of the statistics requirement.